Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Entry fees are $10.00 per individual entry and $30.00 per portfolio entry.

 The Awards are presented by the Alliance for Young Artists & Writers, a 501(c)(3) nonprofit organization, and its Affiliate Partners.
-Entry fees support both your local Affiliate and the Alliance to cover the cost of processing, customer service, scholarships, ceremonies, exhibitions, publications, and other general operating costs.
+Entry fees support essential operational costs.

 For more guidance on how to complete entry fees, view our Teen and Educator walkthrough videos on submitting payment.